Uberspace/manual/source/database-mysql.rst

 ===================

 For security reasons we don't allow external connections to your databases.
-However, if you want to connect somehow "directly" from a remote host, you can do so by using a SSH tunnel.
+However, if you want to connect somehow "directly" from a remote host, you can do so by using an SSH tunnel.

-This is how you can initiate a SSH connection offering a tunnel for the mysql port ``3306``:
+This is how you can initiate an SSH connection offering a tunnel for the mysql port ``3306``:

 .. code-block:: console